 - In the left-side navigation pane, click Backup Schedules.
 On the Backup Schedules page, select a region in the upper-left corner.

-- On the Backup Schedules page, click Configure Backup Schedule in the Actions column corresponding to the backup schedule that you want to configure.
+- On the Backup Schedules page, find the ID of the backup schedule that you want to configure and click Configure Backup Schedule in the Actions column.

 - Physical backup dump: This backup type is unavailable.